Sheep-y/MarsHorizonMods/Informed/Readme.md

 Only synergies count.
 Building effects are not included on the list.

+## Funding Screen ##

+Next Tier now accurately shows the tier you will be at, instead of current tier + 1.

 # Configuration #

-On first launch, the mod will create `Informed.ini` and `Informed.log` in the game's user data folder, i.e. %AppData%\..\LocalLow\Auroch Digital\Mars Horizon
+The mod config file on BepInEx is `BepInEx\configs\Zy.MarsHorizon.DeepSpaceSlots.cfg`.
+On other mod loaders it is `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon\DeepSpaceSlots.ini`.

-You can edit the ini file to disable or adjust various features.
+You can edit the config file to disable or adjust some features.

-Each setting have a short description that explains its effects.
+BepInEx also has a configuration manager plugin which can modify the parameters on the fly.
+For some screens you may need to close and reopen it to get it up to date.

 # Compatibility #